 Canadians created distributed ledger technology early on.
 It’s true – Canadian talent, including law firms, were involved in the space early on when few in the mainstream world knew what a Bitcoin was and many more were disparaging the technology.

 I think the potential more cool applications of smart contracts include the possibility of creating invoices that automatically execute a payment when a shipment arrives or the issuance of dividends which are automatically paid to shareholders if corporate profits reach a certain level.
-Imagine the articles of incorporation with dividend rights whereby declarations of dividends are auto paid by smart contracts – how cool is that?
+Imagine the articles of incorporation with dividend rights whereby declarations of dividends are auto paid by smart contracts.

 Independent of traditional uses of digital currencies, there are a much broader set of potential applications for Blockchain beyond the payments industry which are significant.
 As noted earlier, a distributed ledger operates as an online ledger where all the validated transactions that are processed through it are recorded, linked, and can be traced.